mildred/nomadspace/README.md

     - If the file name ends with ".json", parse it as a JSON job
     - If the file name ends with ".nomad", parse it as a Nomad job and convert it internally to JSON
-    - Perform a few modification to the JSON job:
+    - Perform a few modification to the JSON job (see above)
-        - prefix the job name by "$NS_ID-"
-        - add a metadata "ns" with "$NS_ID"
-        - add a metadata "ns.prefix" with "$NS_ID-"
-        - add environment variables for each task `NOMADSPACE_ID`
-        - prefix each service stanza by "$NS_ID-"
     - Run the job in Nomad

 ### Future ideas ###